janpetzold/prince2-foundation-summary/README.md

 #### Communication Management Strategy ####
 - document describing how communication will be done (what, to whom, how often, internal/external)
 - essentially the **rules of engagement** of communication (flow of information)
-- responsibility of the PM during IS
+- responsibility of the PM during Initiating a Project
 - contains information on communication methods, tools/techniques, reporting, timing, roles & responsibilities, stakeholders, needed information